sukhjeetChauhan/DSA-Bootcamp-Java/development_history.md

     *   Create vector embeddings.
     *   Store the embeddings in a local FAISS vector database.

-**User's Response:** ok save this in conversation history. we will pick it up from here tomorrow
+**User's Response:** ok save this in development history. we will pick it up from here tomorrow

 ---